 Wooden Spoon Reindeer Craft

 Make a really cute holiday decoration using wooden spoons.
-This is a guide about making a wooden spoon reindeer
+This is a page about making a wooden spoon reindeer

 Materials and tools needed: